MicrosoftDocs/cpp-docs/docs/extensions/partial-cpp-component-extensions.md

 ## Windows Runtime

-For a ref class that has two partial definitions, the **partial** keyword is applied to the first occurrence of the definition, and this is typically done by auto-generated code, so that a human coder doesn’t use the keyword very often.
+For a ref class that has two partial definitions, the **partial** keyword is applied to the first occurrence of the definition, and this is typically done by auto-generated code, so that a human coder doesn't use the keyword very often.
 For all subsequent partial definitions of the class, omit the **partial** modifier from the *class-key* keyword and class identifier.
 When the compiler encounters a previously defined ref class and class identifier but no **partial** keyword, it internally combines all of the parts of the ref class definition into one definition.

 ### Syntax